-At June 30, 2012, the District had \$306.8 million in a broad range of capital assets, including land, buildings, and furniture and equipment.
-At June 30, 2011, our net capital assets were \$288.0 million.
+At June 30, 2013, the District had \$322.3 million in a broad range of capital assets, including land, buildings, and furniture and equipment.
+As a comparison, at June 30, 2012, the District's net capital assets were \$306.8 million.
 The District is currently in the middle of a major capital improvement program with construction ongoing throughout the college campuses.
-These projects are primarily funded through our general obligation bonds resulting from voter-approved Measure A 2002 and Measure A 2006.
+These projects are primarily funded through our general obligation bonds resulting from voter-approved Measure A 2002 and Measure A+ 2006.
 These projects are accounted for within our Construction in Progress account until the project is completed at which time the cost of the buildings and/or improvements will be brought in to the depreciable Buildings and Improvement category.

-Capital projects are continuing through the 2012-2013 fiscal year and beyond with primary funding through our general obligation bond.
+Capital projects are continuing through the 2013-2014 fiscal year and beyond with primary funding through the District's general obligation bonds.